zerious/ui-blog/README.md

 limiting the number of front-end assets that are loaded, for the purpose of producing an extremely fast experience.

+The source files found in the [public](https://github.com/zerious/ui-blog/tree/master/public) and [views](https://github.com/zerious/ui-blog/tree/master/views) directories are used to build the assets that are found in [src/main/webapp](https://github.com/zerious/ui-blog/tree/master/src/main/webapp).

 I used several libraries of my own:

 * [chug](https://github.com/lighterio/chug) - An asset builder.